Facebook whistleblower Senate hearing: how to watch Frances Haugen’s testimony today

 Here’s how to watch Frances Haugen’s testimony today live as it happens:

-- What: Facebook whistleblower Frances Haugen’s testimony in front of the U.S. Senate Committee on Commerce, Science and Transportation Sub-Committee on Consumer Protection, Product Safety, and Data Security.
+- What: Facebook whistleblower Frances Haugen’s testimony in front of the U.S. Senate Committee on Commerce, Science, and Transportation Subcommittee on Consumer Protection, Product Safety, and Data Security.

-- How to watch online: the event will be live-streamed today on the committee hearing page here.
+- How to watch online: the event will be livestreamed today on the committee hearing page here.